cloudera/hue/docs/docs-site/content/administrator/configuration/editor/_index.md

       # The Livy Server URL.
       livy_server_url=http://localhost:8998

+**CSRF**

+Livy supports a configuration parameter in the Livy conf:

+      livy.server.csrf-protection.enabled

+...which is false by default.
+Upon trying to launch a Livy session from the notebook, Hue will pass along the connection error from Livy as a 400 response that the "Missing Required Header for CSRF protection".
+To enable it, add to the Hue config:

+      [spark]
+      # Whether Livy requires client to use csrf protection.
+      ## csrf_enabled=false

 ### Pig

 Pig is native to Hue and depends on the [Oozie service](../external/) to be configured: